Fees & Payment -

 $200.00 per 75 – 90 minute therapy session (currently, this is only an option for those who are paying full fee without insurance)

 *Why do we charge the same rate for 45 vs. 60 min. sessions?
 Frankly, these are limits developed by the American Medical Association (AMA) in consultation with the American Psychiatric Association (APA).
 Mental health providers billing insurance must follow the limits for the sake of maintaining universally recognized standards for face to face time.
 Furthermore, many insurance companies do not reimburse the corresponding codes equitably.
 Some insurance companies will not even allow a 53-60 min. session without additional private information being shared to justify need.
 We prefer the longer session for clinical efficacy and effectiveness.
-We believe a different pay structure (especially as it affects our private pay clients) is unfair to clients and clinicians alike.
+We believe a different pay structure (especially as it affects our private pay clients) is unfair to clients, and for clinicians fair reimbursement alike.

 Services are provided and billed by or on behalf of each independent provider.
 Services may be covered in full or part by your EAP or health insurance plan if accepted by your provider (see questions to ask above).

 **Please be aware that with any health plans, there may be deductibles and copayments for which you would be responsible (review your policy or call your company for more information).